cisagov/ScubaGear/docs/prerequisites/dependencies.md

 # Check the OPA version
 .\opa_windows_amd64.exe version
 ```

+> **Note**: If ScubaGear is having trouble finding the OPA executable in the `Tools` folder, place the OPA executable in the directory from which you are executing `Invoke-SCuBA`.
+ScubaGear will also attempt to look in the current executing directory for the OPA executable.

 Once the dependencies have been installed, you are ready to set the [permissions](permissions.md).